aaguseva/aaguseva.github.io/_pages/repositories.md

 ### [Channel flow code with control](https://github.com/aaguseva/ChannelFlowControl)

 MPI-parallelized high-performance code for channel flow in Fortran 90, building upon an older formulation by Flores and Jimenez (2006), with the opposition control strategy.
-The code solves coupled equations for vorticity and wall-normal velocity using pseudo-spectral direct numerical simulations, with Fourier-Chebyshev spatial discretization, Runge-Kutta timestepping scheme and constant mass flux.
+The code solves coupled equations for vorticity and wall-normal velocity using pseudo-spectral direct numerical simulations, with Fourier-Compact-Finite-Differences spatial discretization, Runge-Kutta timestepping scheme and constant mass flux.
 The opposition control strategy is implemented as a proportionality between the boundary conditions on velocity at the wall and velocity at a given location above it.
 See {% cite guseva2022linear %} for more details.
 The code is available [here](https://github.com/aaguseva/ChannelFlowControl).

 ### [Linear stability of turbulent channel flow](https://github.com/aaguseva/TurbChannelLinstab)